 Suggested Read: Formative & Summative Assessment Strategies

 Summative evaluation tests occur at the end of an academic year or a course.
 This evaluation plays a key role in a student’s academic career as it determines the promotion of students into the next stage of their learning journey.
 Students often receive certificates after the completion of summative exams and it would entail information about their scores in the summative exam.

 Students' summative assessments play a vital role in getting into good colleges for higher education as they determine their futures.
 So, you can help students to get better at their studies with the help of formative assessments and help them to score in summative exams for a better future.

 Diagnostic evaluations are very similar to formative assessments.
 This evaluation is helpful in finding the flaws in the learning process of the students.
 You can use this methodology to aid students in understanding their weaknesses.
-Once, they are able to understand the shortcomings in their learning, they will be able to make changes in the learning process and excel in their academic endeavours.
+Once, they are able to understand the shortcomings in their learning, they will be able to make changes in the learning process and excel in their academic endeavors.

 Evaluation is an integral part of learning and teaching.
 It is what makes the learning process more efficient and effective for the students.
 Moreover, it improves the quality of education for the students.
 In this way, they will be able to achieve greater things in life with the help of this continuous process.

 Teachmint provides ed-infra to educational institutions.
 With our state-of-the-art lms portal, teachers can improve the teaching-learning experience.
 Our tools like institute erp help schools manage their everyday activities hassle-free.